-Telstra spent $1.3 billion in April's Digital Dividend auction, taking most of the 700MHz and 2.5GHz spectrum available.
+Telstra spent $1.3 billion in the April 2013 Digital Dividend auction, taking most of the 700MHz and 2.5GHz spectrum available.
 It bought 2x20MHz of the 700MHz spectrum and 2x40MHz of the 2.5GHz.
 The spectrum is expected to increase the carrier's 4G coverage and capacity.

 In a test of the 700MHz spectrum in Perth, Telstra reached 235Mbps download speeds on a Category 6 (Cat 6) device.

 On 21 July 2014, Telstra announced a commercial pilot of its 700MHz spectrum in Western Australia, Victoria, Queensland and New South Wales.
 Telstra plans to turn on its 700MHz network in more locations starting January 2015.

 Telstra has also announced plans to refarm low-frequency 900MHz spectrum for 4G.
 The telco is testing that first in north Brisbane and considering deployments in other regional areas.
 When they are released in the future, 4G devices supporting LTE Advanced will be able to combine the 900MHz and 1800MHz bands for extra capacity.

 Telstra is also currently testing LTE Broadcast technology, which would allow the telco to broadcast one video stream to multiple people at the same time.
 That approach would be more efficient than the current method in which video is streamed separately to each customer.